graezykev/dev-container/README.md

 ## Software and Software Versions Management

-My team has several full stack projects, these are historic projects relying on different versions of `Node.js`, we're not able to upgrade them in time (it's annoying but it's common in real scenarios).
+My team has several full-stack JavaScript projects, some are historical projects relying on different versions of `Node.js`, and we're not able to upgrade them in time (it's annoying but it's common in real scenarios).

 Now every time a new member comes, we need this newbie to install `NVM`, as well as multiple versions of `Node.js` on top of that.